School vs. education. Do you know the difference?

 In 1828, Noah Webster defined schooling as “instruction in school.”
 School is a place where instruction occurs.

-The etymology of the word school is even more instructive.
+Even more instructive is the etymology of the word “school.”
 The OED listing looks as follows:

 SCHOOL, n.
 [L. schola; Gr. leisure, vacation from business, lucubration at leisure, a place where leisure is enjoyed, a school.
 The adverb signifies at ease, leisurely, slowly, hardly, with labor or difficulty.
 I think, must have been derived from the Latin.
 This word seems originally to have denoted leisure, freedom from business, a time given to sports, games or exercises, and afterwards time given to literary studies. …]